xenloops/securityKB/controls/NET_controls.md

   * Password hashing: ```Microsoft.AspNetCore.Cryptography.KeyDerivation.Pbkdf2```
 * When hashing non-unique inputs such as passwords, salt the value before hashing
 * Protect encryption keys more than any other asset (see the [OWASP Key Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Key_Management_Cheat_Sheet.html#storage))
-* Use TLS 1.2 or later for an entire web site (se the [OWASP Transport Layer Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Security_Cheat_Sheet.html))
+* Use TLS 1.2 or later for an entire web site (see the [OWASP Transport Layer Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Security_Cheat_Sheet.html))
 * Check a web site's configuration using [SSL Test](https://www.ssllabs.com/ssltest/) or [TestSSL](https://testssl.sh/)
 * Ensure headers do not disclose information about the web app
 * Make sure the application easily supports a future change of cryptographic algorithms